Pedrokostam/WriteProgressPlus/WriteProgressPlus/docs/en-us/Write-ProgressPlus.md

 ### -DisplayProperties
 List of property names of the input object to format into status.

-You can use wildcard, for example if the InputObject is a DateTime, specifying *seconds will give both Seconds and Milliseconds.
+You can use wildcard, for example if the InputObject is a DateTime, specifying *second will give both Seconds and Milliseconds.

 Overriden by DisplayScript.